algorandfoundation/algokit-cli/docs/features/generate.md

 There are two tokens available for use with the `-o`, `--output` [option](../cli/index.md#-o---output-):

-- `{contract_name}`: This will resolve to a name based on the ARC-0032 contract name, formatted appropriately for the target language.
+- `{contract_name}`: This will resolve to a name based on the ARC-0032/ARC-0056 contract name, formatted appropriately for the target language.
-- `{app_spec_dir}`: This will resolve to the parent directory of the `application.json` or `*.arc32.json` file which can be useful to output a client relative to its source file.
+- `{app_spec_dir}`: This will resolve to the parent directory of the `application.json`, `*.arc32.json`, `*.arc56.json` file which can be useful to output a client relative to its source file.

 ### Version Pinning